PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-The adjacent Split/Conv/Concat trio has now been characterized together.
-The all-output and exact two-branch Conv/Concat roots are indexed.
-One raw helper
+The adjacent Split/Conv/Concat trio has now been fully extracted.
+The all-output and exact two-branch Conv/Concat roots share the Split-layout owner;
-remains:
-`_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` (about 287
-lines).
-It had zero production matches in the five short representatives.
-Its phase order and semantic exclusivity are recorded, but its direct Split input, Conv subgraph closure, pre/post Concat adapters, and retained local NCHW boundary still need an independent immutable-plan implementation.
+the generic direct bridge has its own indexed owner and preserves all three production positions.
+The five short representatives remain zero-match for the bridge, and YuNet retains byte-identical artifacts.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier